MEMBERSHIP AND ACCOUNT AGREEMENT

 b.
 Notice of Amendments.

 Except as prohibited by applicable law, we may change the terms of this Agreement at any time.
-We will notify you of any change in terms, rates, or fees as required by law.
+We will notify you, in a manner we deem appropriate under the circumstances, of any changes in terms, rates or fees as required by law.
 We reserve the right to waive any terms of this Agreement.
 Any such waiver shall not affect our right to future enforcement.

 c.
 Effect of Notice

 Any written notice you give us is effective when we receive it.
-Any written notice we give to you is effective when it is deposited in the U.S. mail, postage prepaid, and addressed to you at your statement mailing address.
+Any written notice we give to you is effective when it is provided electronically or is deposited in the U.S. mail, postage prepaid and addressed to you at your statement mailing address, and will be effective whether or not received by you.
 Notice to any account owner is considered notice to all account owners.

 d.
 Electronic Notices